 Added by Bill Carey on February 25, 2014 at 9:33am — No Comments

 As I push forward to be the best firefighter I can be, I spend a lot of time reading articles and blogs about tactics and fire science.
 I watch videos and listen to podcasts.
 I talk to men and women who have been in the fire service for decades, trying to tap into their knowledge.
-I find myself overwhelmed by…Continue
+I find myself overwhelmed by the…Continue

 Today’s blog is inspired by my nephew who I am incredibly proud of after following in my footsteps joining the DCFD.
 I was fortunate, that as the Chief of Operations, I got to go to a few fires with him and I watch him grow in to a solid firefighter.
 Unfortunately for him, this often exposed him to the daily serenades of “Uncle Larry’”